What is a troll?

 Where does the word come from?

-Why did troll catch-on online?
+Why did the word troll catch on online?

 The Internet use of troll probably derives from a slang term used by US naval pilots in the 1970s - see here.